 A History of Flamenco, the Soul of Andalusia

 There is not just one type of flamenco.
 There are many different variations, divided by origin and geographically.
-For example you can find Granaina from Granada and Malagueña from Málaga.
+For example you can find Bulerías from Jerez, Seguiriyas, the closest to the Cante Jondo, and Soleás both from the flamenco triangle (explained below).
+Other styles of flamenco are the famous Sevillana from Seville, Fandango (arab and portuguese origin) from Huelva, and Alegrías.

-However, the original flamenco came from further west in Cádiz province.
+However, the original flamenco came from further South in Cadiz province.
 The Golden Triangle of Flamenco is where most people believe the Cante Jondo originated.
-The triangle is between the cities of Cádiz, Jerez de la Frontera and Triana in Sevilla.
+The flamenco triangle is between the cities of Cadiz, Jerez de la Frontera and Triana in Sevilla.
 Cante jondo is thought to be the purest form of flamenco that still exists today.

 The history of flamenco has only been documented for two centuries.
-For this reason it is difficult to know the precise roots of flamenco.
+For this reason it is difficult to know the precise roots of flamenco in Andalusia.
 Everything before the 19th century we can learn from stories that have been passed down.

 Origins of Flamenco